MpokiAbel/Pim/sMPC/GC.md

 A cryptographic protocol that enable two mistrusting parties to evaluate a function without revealing their private input without presence of third trusted party.
 For better explanation of the protocol visit [here](https://en.wikipedia.org/wiki/Garbled_circuit).
 There quite a few libraries with GC implementations, here is a non-exhastive list:
 - [TinyGarble](https://github.com/IntelLabs/TinyGarble2.0)

+## Usecases for GC
+- User Password Reuse Detection between companies.
+To be explained
+- Generic screening service.
+To be explained

 ## Security Settings
 - Semi-honest
 - Malicious